By: Susan Dugdale | Last modified: 04-29-2021

 Tweak until you've got the balance how you want it.

-With your notes ready to go you're set for the next step; organizing your 50th wedding anniversary speech.
+With your notes ready to go you're set for the next step; organizing the speech.
 This is where you will order the flow of your material.

-To help you organize download a blank speech outline template.
-The template will guide you through structuring the opening, body and conclusion of your speech getting your notes in the best and most effective order possible.
+You'll also find a blank speech outline template to download.
+That will guide you through structuring the opening, body and conclusion of your speech - ensuring you get your notes in the best and most effective order possible.

 Once you practice it out loud you'll find out whether it's too long, too short, the content doesn't flow as well as it could or there may even be parts needing a complete overhaul.